Everything Con Queso!394

 Savory Spice Team

 I’ll admit it: I have an unhealthy obsession with queso.
-At any get-together where it’s a part of the spread, don’t expect me to be social because instead I’ll be hovering over the bowl like a madman, wild-eyed and orange-faced.
+At any get-together where it’s a part of the spread, don’t expect me to be social.
+Instead I’ll be hovering over the bowl like a madman, wild-eyed and orange-faced.
 But can you really blame me?
 If you think about it, queso is kind of the perfect food.
 It certainly has all the basic tenets: warmth, cheesiness, spiciness—what else do you need in life?
 Given the opportunity, I will put that golden gooey deliciousness on everything.
 In fact, I'll even put queso on my queso.
 Which is just more queso, but that’s the point.

 When I first tried the Savory Spice Test Kitchen’s own blend of Tex-Mex Queso and Dip, I knew they had stumbled upon something incredible.
 Creamy cheese enhanced with tomato powder, bell peppers, and paprika—it didn’t just make tortilla chips better, it made everything better.
 I’m not just talking about your standard queso pairings like potatoes or ground beef; I’m talking about everything.
 Oh, the queso-bilities.
 I (and the rest of the marketing team) were excited to see what new dishes we could concoct.
 Here are a few: